tsbinns/tsbinns.github.io/CV.md

       &mdash; Berlin Institute of Health, Charité – Universitätsmedizin Berlin, Germany
     </h4>
     <p class="CV-desc">
-      An eight week-long course consisting of seminars and workshops in which participants are trained to identify common problems related to tranaparency and reproducibility in scientific research.
+      An eight-week-long course consisting of seminars and workshops in which participants are trained to identify common problems related to tranaparency and reproducibility in scientific research.
 In doing so, participants learn how to overcome these challenges, and implement best practices in their own work to make it more robust, transparent, and reproducible.
     </p>

   <h3 class="CV-header"><a id="NMA_CN20" class="section-ID">07/2020</a></h3>